Are you currently researching more about dropshipping and are you're not sure if you should stick with one dropshipping supplier or multiple?

 - You got an online store where you sell products, but you don’t have any of these products in your storage, or in your house.

 - When someone places an order on your dropshipping store, then you place that same order directly with your dropshipping supplier.
 Don’t worry.
 There are a lot of apps out there that help you with automating this.
-For example, Oberlo, or these 15 Oberlo alternatives.
+For example, DSers, or these 14 DSers alternatives.

 - Then your dropshipping supplier will handle the rest.
 Think about preparing the package and sending the order straight to your customer.